AstroMined/debtonator/docs/active_context.md

    - Account-level risk assessment
    - Focus payment pattern analysis on bill-specific patterns
    - Plan for separate expense pattern analysis service
+   - Decision to update datetime handling in schemas to maintain timezone information
+   - Identified need to update HistoricalPeriodAnalysis and related schemas to use datetime instead of date

 2. **Enhancement Priorities**
    - [x] Account management complete